“It is by going down into the abyss that we recover the treasures of life. Where you stumble, there lies your treasure.”

-While you maneuver that unpredictable jungle of memories, realizations and emotions, it is your spirit that you face head on, and you may be astounded by what you find: a hero.
+While you maneuver that unpredictable jungle of memories, realizations, and emotions, it is your spirit that you face head on, and you may be astounded by what you find:

 One day you will be able to take the very big step of having this become a story in your life rather than the story of your life.
 Yes, it is an important and unforgettable story, a life-changing one, and an archetypal story in so many ways: It’s the hero’s journey.
 You can re-frame your experience in this way, if you choose to, when you’re ready.

 “A hero ventures forth from the world of common day into a region of supernatural wonder: fabulous forces are there encountered and a decisive victory is won: the hero comes back from this mysterious adventure with the power to bestow boons on his fellow man.” ~ Joseph Campbell